noes14155/Telegrambot-with-GPT/README.md

 Get this by messaging @botfather Refer to https://core.telegram.org/bots/tutorial#obtain-your-bot-token

 `POE_TOKEN`
-Not mandatory (leave it blank if you don't want to use quora(poe.com)) Sign up to Poe and head over to the site ctrl+shift+i to open developer console
+Optional (leave it blank if you don't want to use quora(poe.com)) Sign up to Poe and head over to the site ctrl+shift+i to open developer console
 Go to Application -> Cookies -> https://poe.com
 Find the p-b cookie and copy its value, this will be your Poe-token

 `HG_TOKEN`
+Optional(Required forimage captioning).
 Sign up on hugging face and get the token from [here](https://huggingface.co/settings/tokens)